mskutta/mskutta.github.io/_posts/2017-06-30-sitecore-content-delivery-showconfig.aspx.md

 </script>
 ```

-> Immediately after use you MUST delete this file as there are no security restrictions
+> You MUST delete this file immediately after use as there are no security restrictions